cohstats/coh3-data-types-library/README.md

 - Install dependencies: `yarn`

 ## Publishing
+- make sure files are build using `yarn build`
 - Commit changes
-- During commit new dist files will be build
-- Commit the dist files too
 - To use the new components in other projects, create a tag on the newest commit
 - Add the package to the dependencies list in the project in the package.json file
 ```